andrewdhicks/cog/odcSOW.md

 1. Limit the scope; phase the project
     - Use instincts and filters to determine priorities
     - Manage the queue
-    - Favor technolgies with easily explotable abstractions
+    - Favor technologies with easily exploitable abstractions
 2. Follow project management rigor
     - Validate priorities with key stakeholder(s)
 3. Target all communication to the reader; evaluate the effectiveness
     - for example executive summary level for stakeholders; technical detail among the technologists
 4. Schedule monthly briefings
-5. Allow for some autonomy an self directed teams
+5. Allow for some autonomy and self directed teams
 6. Build some contingency lighter weight demos - jupyter notebook - synthetic simulations squared
 7. Limit tools and embrace the cloud collaborative paradigm
 8. Develop decision filters that help streamline technology and direction choices